 If You’ve Fallen Behind

-Don’t rebuild everything.
+Don’t try to rebuild everything.
 Reset quickly:

 - List all deadlines

-- Identify what truly matters
+- Find out what is truly important

-- Start with the smallest next task
+- Begin with the smallest job

 Habits That Keep Organization Sustainable

-Focus on:
+Concentrate on:

-- Daily 5-minute check-in to set priorities
+- Every day, 5 minutes of check-in time to set the priorities

-- Weekly review to plan ahead
+- Weekly review to help plan for the future

 Common Organization Mistakes to Avoid

-- Using too many apps
+- Utilizing too many apps

-- Planning without buffer time
+- Plan with no any buffer time

-- Relying on motivation instead of routines
+- Relying on motivation, instead of routines

-- Ignoring mental fatigue
+- In ignoring mental fatigue

-Simple systems last longer.
+Simple methods last longer.

 FAQ’s